 - stapler or a binder ring

-So I needed a visual aid that helps my students read their sight words in context so that they understand how this word is used in written and oral format.
+Posters are a great visual aid that helps my students read their sight words in context so that they understand how this word is used in written and oral format.
 The posters include different types of sentences like questions and statements.
 These help the kids understand that the words can be used in different sentences to form different meanings.
-My ESL kiddos LOVED these posters, I even made a small version of the poster cards, laminated them and placed them in a binder ring which would make them perfect for small groups work.
+Do you have ESL or ELL kids in your group?
+My ESL kiddos LOVED these ESL posters, I even made a small version of the poster cards, laminated them and placed them in a binder ring which would make them perfect for small groups work.

 That’s the set that my ESL kiddos worked on: